Anawrahta: Religious reforms

 Urged on by Shin Arahan, Anawrahta tried to reform the very Theravada Buddhism he received from Thaton, which by most accounts, was in a state of decay, and increasingly influenced by Hinduism.
 (The Mon chronicles hint that Manuha was reprehensible for making a compromise with Hinduism.
 Shin Arahan left Thaton because he was unhappy with the decaying of Buddhism there.)
-He made Pagan a center of Theravada learning by inviting scholars from the Mon lands, Ceylon as well as from India where a dying Buddhism was being given a coup de grace by Muslim conquerors.
+He made Pagan a center of Theravada learning by inviting scholars from the Mon lands, Ceylon as well as from India where a dying Buddhism was being given a coup de grace by Hindu Forces.
 The scholarship helped revitalize a more orthodox form of Theravada Buddhism.

 To be sure, his reforms could not and did not achieve everything overnight.
 The spread of Theravada Buddhism in Upper Burma was gradual; it took over three centuries.
 Its monastic system did not achieve widespread village level penetration in more remote areas until as late as the 19th century.
 Nor did the Aris die out.
 Their descendants, known as forest dwelling monks, remained a powerful force patronized by the royalty down to the Ava period in the 16th century.
 Likewise, the nat worship continued (down to the present day).
 Even the Theravada Buddhism of Anawrahta, Kyansittha and Manuha was one still strongly influenced by Hinduism when compared to later more orthodox (18th and 19th century) standards.
 Tantric, Saivite, and Vaishnava elements enjoyed greater elite influence than they would later do, reflecting both the relative immaturity of early Burmese literacy culture and its indiscriminate receptivity to non-Burman traditions.
 Indeed, even today's Burmese Buddhism contains many animist, Mahayana Buddhist and Hindu elements.